Welsh “One Planet” duo show how to put the fizz into fermentation.

 For those starting up, Lauren advises, “We began almost as an experiment, with low costs and grew incrementally.
 Market research is vital.
 Figure out your prices to include your variable costs.
 Have an eye for detail and know what you want.”
 Phil says, “Get out there and talk to people.
 Once people trust you, they will buy your products.
 The truth is people sell products.”
 He adds, “And have fun.”

-Categories: Small enterprise success stories.
+Categories: Success stories.
 Tags: adding value, local markets, organic, Pembrokeshire, provenance, small-scale producers, sustainable production and Wales.